tengmorgan/WaterProjectWebsite/README.md

 An air force base was found to be releasing sewage into groundwater!
 The spill of the sewage continues to happen without stopping!
 In order to protect the local residents near the air force base, we need to know where the groundwater has been contaminated and stop local residents from using groundwater.
 The following program can help you check which locations contain polluted water and we can stop it from being used!

 Model Application:<br>
 Look at the map, the sewage spill happens at the red dot location.
 Use the three built-in variables to check how the sewage spreads.
 Use the time variable to check the spread pattern as time passes after the start of the spill.
 The velocity variable represents how fast the groundwater is moving towards the right on the map.
-The dispersion factor is a soil property showing which direction the sewage would spread.
+The dispersion factor is a soil property that determines how much more the sewage spreads laterally to the main direction of groundwater flow.
+It can also be understood as the the length to width ratio of the shape of the spreading plume.
 Adjust the three variables and check how the spread pattern of the sewage changes over time!

 Questions: <br>
 1) What happens to the shape of the contaminant spreading as the dispersion factor increases?<br>